4 Action Packed Days in Mexico City

 Breakfast at Pug Seal Tennyson/ Flying Home

-We were limited for time on our last day in Mexico City, not to mention exhausted from all the early mornings/late nights.
-So we opted to sleep in and enjoy a wonderful breakfast at Pug Seal Tennyson before heading to the airport.
+I was limited for time on my last day in Mexico City, not to mention exhausted from all the early mornings/late nights.
+So I opted to sleep in and enjoy a wonderful breakfast at Pug Seal Tennyson before heading to the airport.

 Mexico City is a place that I will be returning to in the not so distance future.
-And I already have a list of things I hope to do on our next trip that we just did not have time for on our trip this time.
+And I already have a list of things I hope to do on my next trip that I just did not have time for on this one.